 As a school how do you involve other bodies, including health and social care bodies, local authority support services and voluntary sector organisations, in meeting children and young people's SEN and supporting their families?
 We currently work/meet on a regular basis with a number of outside agencies to enable us to meet the needs of our pupils.
-These include: • Educational Psychology • Behaviour Support • Speech and Language • Visual Support Team • Autism Team • Cognitive and Learning Team • Occupational Therapy • CAMHS/BLOOM • School Nurse team • Social Care • Locality1 Team, including Family Support, Early Support, TAF/CAF support • Dreadnought • Penhaligon's Friends These will change depending on the need of the pupils during the academic year.
+These include: Educational Psychology Behaviour Support Speech and Language Visual Support Team Autism Team Cognitive and Learning Team Occupational Therapy CAMHS/BLOOM School Nurse team Social Care Locality1 Team, including Family Support, Early Support, TAF/CAF support Dreadnought Penhaligon's Friends Early Years Support Service Communication Support Team These will change depending on the need of the pupils during the academic year.
 We are always open to work alongside agencies to ensure we are supporting all pupils to achieve the best of their ability.
 On-going Development We work hard to ensure that any areas of support for our learners that can be improved are identified and that strategies are put in place to make those improvements.
-We do this through our School Development Plan, which includes our SEN Action Plan.
+We do this through our School Development Plan, which includes our SEN Action Plan, which includes building a strong relationship with our nursery.
 Our Complaints Procedure Anyone wishing to make a complaint with regard to SEN support and provision should consult our Complaints Policy which can be found in the Policy section of our website under the Key Information heading.
 This year we received no complaints with regard to SEN support and provision.